 On September 3rd, 1977, the Grateful Dead headlined one of the largest and most musically successful concerts of all time at Raceway Park in Englishtown N.J.
 In addition to the Dead, who had just completed its legendary Spring / Summer 1977 tour featuring a batch of new material from Terrapin Station, the show also included the Dead family’s New Riders of the Purple Sage and the good-time, southern rock Marshall Tucker Band.
 This tribute extravaganza will feature healthy “doses” of selections from each band’s sets that day with a relaxed, festival style program.

-*Due to unforeseen circumstances, this show has been rescheduled from 2/21/20 to 1/24/20.
-All tickets purchased for the original date will be honored for the new date.
-Refunds are available upon request until 12/18/19.*
+*Due to unforeseen circumstances, this show was rescheduled from 2/21/20 to 1/24/20.
+All tickets purchased for the original date will be honored for the new date.*

 “Entrain . . . merges funk, rock, reggae, swamp, and worldbeat rhythm into a sweaty good time . . .” – The Boston Herald